wttech/Sling-Query/README.md

     for (Resource child : children) { /* will display all children */ }
     for (Resource child : firstChild) { /* will display the first child */ }

-Some operations may take an additional `String` parameter that defines a filtering.

 ### Selectors

-Selector is a String that could be used to define resource type, resource attributes and additional modifiers.
+Some operations may take an additional string selector parameter that defines a filtering.
+Selector could be used to define resource type, resource attributes and additional modifiers.
 Example selector could look like this:

     "cq:Page"